Osława Dąbrowa

 Osława Dąbrowa is a village in Gmina Studzienice, Bytów County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 11 km south-east of Bytów and 72 km south-west of regional capital Gdańsk.
 It is located on the shore of Dłużecko Lake in the region of Kashubia.

 History

 During the German invasion of Poland, which started World War II in September 1939, the Germans carried out arrests of local Polish leaders and activists (see Nazi crimes against the Polish nation).

 From 1975 to 1998 the village was in Słupsk Voivodeship.